Agility in an organisation’s culture,

 - There are nine principles for agile leadership that are aligned with the agile themes of communication, collaboration and commitment.
 These principles should be embraced by any leader wishing to harness the power of collective effort – regardless of the scale of the change or the authority they inherit from organisational structure.

-Find out more about Agile Leadership>
+Find out more about Agile Leadership.

-Governance Agility
+Agile Governance

 - Empowerment – reliant on informed decision making, at the lowest responsible level, that is responsive and at pace.